Watford and Rickmansworth Railway: Lord Ebury's railway

 Despite hopes that the railway would bring further economic development to Rickmansworth and would serve the small factories and warehouses which had developed along the Grand Union Canal, it was Watford which actually grew at a faster pace and drew business from Rickmansworth.
-The construction of the railway was dogged with financial problems and a further Act of Parliament had to be passed in 1863 to authorise the issue of further shares to the value of £30,000 (£40,000 worth of shares had already been issued).
+The construction of the railway was dogged with financial problems and a further act of Parliament, the Watford and Rickmansworth Railway (Sale) Act 1863 (26 & 27 Vict. c. cxxxi), had to be passed to authorise the issue of further shares to the value of £30,000 (£40,000 worth of shares had already been issued).
 The initial daily service consisted of five trains each way from Rickmansworth to Watford.
 The line was worked from the outset by the London and North Western Railway (LNWR), which shared Watford Junction station with the W&RR.
 For the first 19 years, the LNWR operated services and paid the W&RR 50% of the gross earnings of the line.

 Attempts were made to remedy the W&RR's financial problems by opening several freight branches; a branch was driven along the edge of Croxley Common to serve Dickinson's paper mills and the Grand Union Canal at Croxley Green, and another short branch near Watford High Street served the warehouses of Benskins Brewery.
 The line ran close to the watercress beds of the River Gade and a steady trade developed in transporting hampers of watercress to Watford Market, resulting in the W&RR trains being nicknamed "Watercress Trains".

 The Official Receiver was called in four years after opening.
-Despite all attempts to make Lord Ebury's railway into a commercial success, the company faced bankruptcy and in 1881 it was absorbed by its operations partner, the burgeoning LNWR.
+Despite all attempts to make Lord Ebury's railway into a commercial success, the company faced bankruptcy and by the Watford and Rickmansworth Railway (Transfer and Dissolution) Act 1881 (44 & 45 Vict. c. xcvi) it was absorbed by its operations partner, the burgeoning LNWR.